rehret/AdventOfCode/README.md

 Run the above commands without any arguments to see the support challenges.
 The first segment of the challenge selector is case-insensitive.

 ## Adding a New Challenge
+### The easy way
+1. Install the project template
+    ```bash
+    dotnet new install ./templates/CodeChallenge.Template.Solution/
+    ```
+   - The template can be reinstalled to pick up changes by running
+       ```bash
+       dotnet new install --force ./templates/CodeChallenge.Template.Solution/
+       ```
+2. Create the template
+    ```bash
+    # From inside the target C# project folder (such as ./Solutions/AdventOfCode/AdventOfCode2021/)
+    dotnet new codechallenge.solution --shortName <Project Shortname>

+    # From inside the Solution Folder (such as ./Solutions/AdventOfCode/)
+    dotnet new codechallenge.solution -n <Full Project Name> --shortName <Project Shortname>

+    # From anywhere
+    dotnet new codechallenge.solution -n <Full Project Name> --shortName <Project Shortname> -o <Path to C# project folder>
+    ```
+3. Implement the top-level types as needed

+### The hard way
 1. Create the project at the path `Solutions/<Challenge Name>/<Project Folder>/<Project>.csproj`
 2. Extend `IInputReader<TChallengeSelection>` as needed
     - This type is used for getting input from files